 If necessary, you can change the applicability of the profile (current project of IDE) and, consequently, its location with the Share profile check box (selected means current project) in the Inspections settings page.

 IntelliJ IDEA comes with the following pre-defined inspection profiles:

-- Default: This local (IDE level) profile is intended for personal use only and is stored locally in the file Default.xml under the USER_HOME/.<IntelliJ IDEA version>/config/inspection directory.
+- Default: This local (IDE level) profile is intended for personal use, apply for all projects, and is stored locally in the file Default.xml under the USER_HOME/.<IntelliJ IDEA version>/config/inspection directory.

 In case of the file-based project format, the shared profiles are stored in the project file <project name>.ipr.

 Refer to the section Customizing Profiles for details.

 Inspection severity indicates how seriously the code issues detected by the inspection impact the project and determines how the detected issues should be highlighted in the editor.
 By default, each inspection has one of the following severity levels: